 Nested expansions

 When expanding an object, it’s often the case that the expanded object contains objects that can also be expanded.
 For example, deployments can expand their release, which in turn can expand its config schemas.
+To expand nested objects, use the dot (.) notation within the expand parameter.

 The following request expands the config_schemas inside the release of the deployment using expand=release.config_schemas